 A YouTube "channel" is something you create using your google username.
-If you don't have a google account, create one here. (nice video on creating a channel, watch).
+If you don't have a google account, create one here.
 A Google account also gives you Gmail, online docs/spreadsheets and many other services for free.
 Next you need to create a YouTube Channel here.

 Congratulations!
 I can't emphasize enough how cool it is to pull up your Channel on your TV after a few years of uploading videos and watch them together with family and friends.

 Importing your MiniDV (DV) tapes onto your computer